 is free for non commercial use. iReasoning MIB browser and Extreme Management MIB Tools will have most of the RFC standard MIB files included.

 2. Download the EXOS MIB.
 The EXOS MIB files are version specific so make sure you download the MIB file for the switch version you plan to poll.
-You can find the EXOS version using the "show switch
+You can find the EXOS version using the "show version

 " command in EXOS.
 You can also follow the "How to Obtain and Upgrade EXOS"